 There are plenty of resources available for project managers on the mechanics of agile methodology.
 However, the same cannot be said for change managers.
 Many even commented that the role of change management has ‘disappeared’ within the agile approach.
 There are lots of examples of projects where there are significant change impacts on employees and customers, where there is no change manager on the project.

 This guide aims to answer these questions and provide a simple and practical guide to aid the work of change managers in an agile environment.
 While the guide will not aim to cover anything and everything to do with agile, it will aim to call out aspects the change manager needs to consider in carrying out change work in an agile environment.

 Read more about how change management principles are foundational to agile.

-Let’s start with the basics of agile – the Agile Manifesto principles
+The basics of agile change – the Agile Manifesto principles

 When the agile ‘godfathers’ got together to come up with agile change principles all those years ago, they were quite certain that they wanted to focus more on principles than ‘methodology’ per se.
 Since then the intent may have changed in how organizations have adopted this.
 Nevertheless, it is important to visit the core of what agile stands for.